miguel76/meta-jq/README.md

 If we are able to represent jq queries as JSON, jq queries can be used to manipulate other jq queries, avoiding dependencies from other tool/languages.
 There is currently no established convention on how to represent jq queries as JSON.
 But the jq implementation [gojq](https://github.com/itchyny/gojq) offers a JSON based representation of the abstract syntax tree (AST) that can be considered as starting point. [jqjq](https://github.com/wader/jqjq) is a jq implementation based on jq itself that outputs the same AST representation (with a few exceptions).

+This representation has some quirks that complicate direct manipulation.
+We propose a represention that we call __jq algebra__ and it is meant to expose jq structure with a more direct mapping of semantics.

 ## Install

-### Parser for jq: fq
+### From textual jq to AST: fq

-A jq query can be parsed and transformed to JSON with jqjq or tools based on gojq.
+A jq query can be parsed and transformed to JSON AST with jqjq or tools based on gojq.
 I suggest installing fq, as described [here](https://github.com/wader/fq#install).

-### Manipulation and Serialization

-This repository offers tools for manipulating and serializing the JSON obtained by parsing jq queries.

 #### Simple setup

 Clone/download ths repo and copy/paste the files under the jq directory in some place where the jq engine can find them: e.g., relative path `../lib/meta-jq/` or `../lib/jq/meta-jq/`.

+#### jqpm (work in progress)

+TODO: add details

 #### yarn (experimental)